-1. Decide who is to be your video buddy.
-It needs to be someone who is with you as much of the time as possible so a partner, family member or friend is best.
+- Decide who is to be your video buddy.
+It needs to be someone who is with you as much of the time as possible, so a partner, family member or friend is best.
 Preferably choose someone who is calm and can be relied on not to panic.

-5. Try and get clear, close up shots of the face but don’t just focus there, show all parts of the body that are affected e.g. shaking arms, legs etc.
+- Try and get clear, close up shots of the face but don’t just focus there.
+Show all parts of the body that are affected e.g. shaking arms, legs etc.

-6. If you have different types of seizures, make sure you film them all.
+- If you have different types of seizures, make sure you try to film them all.
 Also, if your seizures have changed over time, try and have a series of videos that shows the changes.

-7. The more good quality video you can show the Neurologist, the easier it is for him/her to make a diagnosis.
+- The more good quality video you can show the Neurologist, the easier it is for them to use towards making a diagnosis.
 Your video buddy may feel mean standing about filming you rather than helping, so it’s important to discuss with them why they are doing it.

-8. It may be useful to have a couple of practice sessions with your buddy so that they are prepared and ready to go when a seizure does occur.
+- It may be useful to have a couple of practice sessions with your video buddy so that they are prepared and ready to go when a seizure does occur.